abhiyan1997/taska/README.md

 # 🛠️ Taska – A Local Services Booking Platform

-Taska is a MERN-stack based web application.
-It connects local customers with service professionals such as electricians, plumbers, home cleaners, and more.
+**Taska** is a MERN-stack based web application that connects local customers with verified service professionals such as electricians, plumbers, home cleaners, and more.
 Users can easily discover, book, and review services based on location, ratings, and availability.

 ---

 ## 📖 About the Project

-Taska aims to solve the problem of finding trusted service providers for Nepali households.
-From fixing lights to cleaning homes, Taska connects users with verified professionals in just a few clicks.
+Taska aims to solve the problem of finding trusted and nearby service providers for Nepali households.
+From fixing lights to cleaning homes, Taska enables users to book verified professionals in just a few clicks — based on their area, time, and needs.

 ---

 ## ✨ Features

-- 👤 User authentication (JWT)
+- 👤 **User Authentication** (JWT-based login/signup)
-- 🧍 Role-based access (Customer, Provider, Admin)
+- 🧍 **Role-Based Access** – Customer, Service Provider, and Admin
+- 📍 **Location-Based Service Discovery** – Find providers nearest to you
+- 🗺️ **Interactive Map Integration** – OpenStreetMap (OSM) via Leaflet.js
-- 🧰 Browse and book services
+- 🧰 **Service Listing and Booking** – Real-time slot-based system
-- 📆 Booking schedule with time slots
+- 📆 **Booking Scheduler** – Choose time slots and track status
-- 📊 Dashboards for users and providers
+- 📊 **Role-Specific Dashboards** – Separate views for each user type
-- ⭐ Review and rating system (upcoming)
+- ⭐ **Rating and Review System**
-- 🔔 Notifications and payments (upcoming)
+- 🔔 **Notifications (Email/SMS)**
+- 💵 **Digital Payments** – eSewa / Khalti
+- 🤖 **AI Chatbot (Customer Support Assistant)**

 ---